Now serving as Chief AI Officer at Ondaro · Forbes Technology Council Member

 $ chmod +x yourscript.sh

-# Modify permissions so that only the owner can read, write and execute, no one else has permissions
+# Only the owner can read, write and execute; no one else has permissions

 $ chmod 700 yourfile

-# Modify permissions so that only the owner can read and write, no one else has permissions
+# Only the owner can read and write; no one else has permissions

 $ chmod 600 yourfile

-# Modify permissions so that only the owner can read and write, group and world can only read
+# Owner can read and write; group and world can only read

 $ chmod 644 yourfile